Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 3. Sending ‘Cart Abandoned’ Reminders

 Many visitors do online ‘window shopping’ (nobody’s watching, anyway) and fill up their carts.
 They may be saving the products for later or are just whiling away their time, and you never know.
 Hence, you can send gentle ‘cart abandoned’ emails instead of taking chances.
-You have plugins that let you create customised ‘cart abandoned’ emails that can go out automatically.
+You can make use of Woocommerce cart abandonment plugins that let you create customised ‘cart abandoned’ emails that can go out automatically.

-One of the best ways to customise WooCommerce checkout page is to simplify your store’s checkout process.
-A very complex checkout process can irritate even potential customers, prompting them to abandon their shopping.
+One of the best ways to customise the WooCommerce checkout page is to simplify your store’s checkout process.
+A very complex shopping process can irritate even potential customers, prompting them to abandon their shopping.
 What’s the point in having your customers fill out endless forms to make a purchase?
-Surveys indicate that 26% of shoppers abandon the cart because of the tedious and time-consuming checkout process.
+Surveys indicate that 26% of shoppers abandon the cart because of the tedious and time-consuming checkout process

 Password-less login to access favourite payment methods with a smart and clean presentation goes a long way to improve the experience and curb payment failures and curb cart abandonment.
 In the Nimbbl checkout, via Eligibility API frameworks, customers are shown their Buy Now Pay Later options, UPI apps, and even their UPI IDs without them having to do any additional steps.
 This has led to a significant reduction in the time required to complete the purchase, hence, improving conversion rates.

-Everybody around the world appreciates transparency.
+Your customers appreciate transparency.
 Displaying the actual price boosts confidence and helps build trust with potential customers.
-Hiding some costs only to spring back as nasty surprises during checkout.
-It can only lead to cart abandonment and even cause losing customers forever.
+Hiding some costs only to spring back as nasty surprises during shopping can only lead to cart abandonment and even cause losing customers forever.

 Lack of clarity in prices is one of the major reasons for cart abandonment.
 This can be easily prevented if the prices are displayed prominently on the product pages.
 With WooCommerce, you can display a shipping calculator on the shopping cart itself and prevent such unpleasant occurrences.